ricsanfre/pi-cluster/docs/_docs/logging.md

 ## Why EFK and not ELK

-Fluentd/Fluentbit and Logstash offers simillar capabilities (log parsing, routing etc) but I will select Fluentd because:
+Fluentd/Fluentbit and Logstash offers simillar capabilities (log parsing, routing etc) but I will select Fluentd/Fluentbit because:

 - **Performance and footprint**: Logstash consumes more memory than Fluentd.
 Logstash is written in Java and Fluentd is written in Ruby (Fluentbit in C).
 Fluentd is an efficient log aggregator.
 For most small to medium-sized deployments, fluentd is fast and consumes relatively minimal resources.